Call for proposals - Laboratories

-Laboratories are ineligible for funding if they hold an active FPA award by the time of the 2019 FPA grant activation, i.e.October 1, 2019.
+Laboratories are ineligible for funding if they hold an active FPA award.
 Projects involving a member of the FPA Scientific Committee or Board of Directors and his/her laboratory are not eligible for an FPA research grant.
-Research teams joining the Institut de l’Audition in Paris are also ineligible for funding.
+Research teams joining the Institut de l’Audition in Paris and teams participating to the CeRCA network are also ineligible for funding.

 The call is organized in five stages: